Salesforce to raise prices of some cloud products from August

-Salesforce will raise prices for some of its cloud and marketing tools by an average 9 per cent from August, the maker of software for customer relations management said, sending its shares up about 4 per cent in premarket trading on Tuesday.
+Salesforce will raise prices for some of its cloud and marketing tools by an average 9 per cent from August, the maker of software for customer relations management said, sending its shares up nearly 4 per cent in early trading on Tuesday.

-Its first price hike in seven years comes at a time when Salesforce and several other technology companies are increasing their spending include generative artificial intelligence to their products and services.
+Its first price hike in seven years comes at a time when Salesforce and several other technology companies are increasing their spending to include generative artificial intelligence (AI) to their products and services.

 The company has over the past seven years invested more than $20 billion in research and development to add new features, including generative AI tools, to its software.